only-dev-time/python-pricefeed/README.md

 This is a python version of the price feed publishing tool from [rexthetech's](https://github.com/rexthetech/pricefeed) respectively [justyy's](https://github.com/DoctorLai/pricefeed) javascript version.

-This version is especially intended for users who already use steem-python and do not want to enter their private key in config.json.
+This version is especially intended for witnesses who already use steem-python and do not want to enter their private key in config.json.
 With the wallet tool [steempy](https://steem.readthedocs.io/en/latest/cli.html) the keys can be used in such a way that they do not have to be stored locally in plain text.
 For configuration of steempy look at this [tutorial](https://steemit.com/utopian-io/@steempytutorials/part-1-how-to-configure-the-steempy-cli-wallet-and-upvote-an-article-with-steem-python).

 ## Installed python & steem-python